esp-rs/book/src/installation/index.md

 [Ecosystem Overview]: ../overview/index.md

-# Rust installation
+## Rust installation

-In order to develop applications for ESP devices using Rust you must first install the Rust compiler along with the appropriate toolchain and target(s).
-Depending on your device it may be one of two architectures, each requiring a different setup.
+To develop applications for ESP devices using Rust, you need to install the Rust compiler along with the appropriate toolchain and target(s).
+Depending on your device, it may be one of two architectures, each requiring a different setup.

 If you have not yet installed Rust on your system, you can do so easily using [rustup].
 For _macOS_ and _Linux_ it can be installed by running the following command: